-- Insert a peak into the region, at the clicked position.
-Used when a sub-optimal fit found with a missing peak, and the position of the missing peak is suspected by the user. - $\uparrow \uparrow$ Delete a peak from the region, which is located at the clicked position. - M Delete the clicked region with all of its peaks. - An Splits a region at the clicked position into two half regions. - Merges two or more regions.
+Insert a peak into the region, at the clicked position.
+Used when a sub-optimal fit found with a missing peak, and the position of the missing peak is suspected by the user.

+🍴 Delete a peak from the region, which is located at the clicked position.

+Splits a region at the clicked position into two half regions.

+Merges two or more regions.
 To use this tool, click over the first region and drag the mouse cursor to the last region to be merged (do not release the mouse button).